TodePond/TodePondDotCom/sky/drama/readme.md

 But some things stick with me:

 - Having at least one rock-solid relationship within a team is a superpower.
 For me and Kam, it was a given, thanks to Kam.
 - Communicating a lot is very important and valuable.
-It's better to communicate too much than little.
+It's better to communicate too much than too little.
 - I think it's good to be predictable.
 People knew exactly where they stood with me.
 In my room, there was no drama.
 End of story.
 With Kam, they *knew* there would be a chat.
 They could count on both truths / universal constants.
 - Timing is everything.
 There's a time to chat.
 There's a time to shut up.
 Not everything is now now now now
 - There's more than one way to resolve drama.
 You only need one way that works for you